 Prevent sun burns and skin cancer by choosing five protection options: seeking shade, covering up, getting a hat, wearing sunglasses, and rubbing on sunscreen.
 Learn more at Choose Your Cover, CDC.

 Among children ages 1 to 4 years old, most drownings occur in residential swimming pools.
-Most of these young children were last seen in the home, had been out of sight less than 5 minutes, and were in the care of one or both parents at the time.
-Those who own pools or spas are required to meet state and local regulations to prevent drowning
+Many of these drownings included a child who had been out of sight less than 5 minutes and were in the care of one or both parents at the time.
+Those who own pools or spas are required to meet state and local regulations to prevent drowning.

-Also, it is important to remain attentive when at the lakes swimming.
+Attentiveness while swimming in lakes is imperative.
 Always make sure everyone is equipped with a life vest, properly fitted for the persons age, to ensure safety for all.